urbanspectra-nyc/sofiasys-qa/_products/macbooks.md

 type: category
 # details
 title: Macbooks
-description: Select new and used Macbooks for best prices in the town
 img: /assets/img/mbooks.jpg
+filters:
+    - 13 inch
+    - 15 inch
 ---
+Select brand-new or used Macbooks for the lowest prices in town…